"There seems little doubt that, to be truly independent, staying healthy must be your first priority"

 In essence, protection boils down to this: BE CAREFUL.
 Don't take risks, and apply a generous dollop of common sense.

-Even when traveling, it's a good idea to maintain a reasonable exercise program.
+Even when traveling, it's a good idea to maintain a healthy and reasonable exercise program.
 But there is a catch: To avoid costly courts or gyms, or the added weight of exercise equipment, the range of suitable activities while living on the road is severely limited.

 Fortunately, the best exercise of all is walking.
 It's free, requires only sturdy, comfortable footwear, and can be enjoyed anywhere.